jgschwartz/Sudo-ku/README.md

 "Submit" is only to be used when the board is completed.
 It validates the board in the same way as "Check Answers" but also makes sure every space has been filled.
 If the board is completed correctly, the timer stops and the a congratulatory message is displayed with the time taken to complete.

+If you get stuck or finish the game, click "New Game" to instantly generate a new board to solve!